m3kkis/discordbot-dan1k/README.md

 * `!level` display your current level and progression.
 * `!location <optional: list>` display your current location and player nearby, optional: display information of all locations.
 * `!lootbox <open|itemlist>` open a lootbox if you have the key or view all items available in lootbox.
+* `!me` Display other hidden information about yourself.
 * `!money` display your current cash in pocket, bank and your networth.
 * `!rank` display all players levels ranked.
 * `!rob` rob a member of your server.